Enhancing Low-Light Images in Real World via Cross-Image Disentanglement: Introduction

 Images captured under low-light conditions are ubiquitous in real-world scenes, \eg, night-time surveillance and autonomous-driving.
 They suffer from poor visibility, such as low contrast, low intensity, and high ISO noise, limiting both human perception and the performances of subsequent vision tasks (\eg, object detection~\cite{Exdark} and Re-ID~\cite{xu2020black}).
 Thus, it is essential to restore low-light images for better visibility and usability in practice.

 Recent low-light enhancement methods rely on learning deep neural networks from a large-scale training corpus, which achieved promising performance.
 The fully supervised methods~\cite{lore2017llnet,Chen2018Retinex,zhang2019kindling} learn to remove the related composite degradation based on the well-aligned paired low/normal-light images and elaborately designed models.
-Some of them~\cite{Chen2018Retinex,zhang2019kindling} follow the classic Retinex theory~\cite{land1977retinex} to learn pixel-wise reflectance and illumination decomposition in a data-driven way. \renjies{Most learning-based methods are sensitive to the misalignment between training pairs as the constraints of the applied pixel-wise reflectance and illumination decomposition or the pixel-aligned loss functions.} However, low-light images with paired and pixel-aligned ground truth are scarce in practice.
-On one hand, the time-varying sensor setup (\eg, unstable camera devices) makes it difficult to obtain the perfectly aligned ground truth.
-On the other hand, most scenes might include scene or object movements.
+Some of them~\cite{Chen2018Retinex,zhang2019kindling} follow the classic Retinex theory~\cite{land1977retinex} to learn pixel-wise reflectance and illumination decomposition in a data-driven way. \renjies{Most learning-based methods are sensitive to the misalignment between training pairs as the constraints of the applied pixel-wise reflectance and illumination decomposition or the pixel-aligned loss functions.} However, low-light images with paired and pixel-aligned ground truth are scarce in practice. \adds{On one hand, the time-varying sensor setup (\eg, unstable camera devices) makes it difficult to obtain the perfectly aligned ground truth~\cite{yamamoto2012subjective}, which is a common challenge in practice amongst various computational photography tasks, \eg, reflectance removal~\cite{zhang2019zoom}, medical image translation~\cite{mccord1992misalignment,kong2021breaking}, and remote sensing~\cite{faiza2012review}.} On the other hand, \adds{the images captured in the real world} might include scene or object movements.
 As a result, even slight pixel shifts between the training pairs lead to severe performance degradation using fully supervised methods~\cite{Chen2018Retinex,zhang2019kindling}, as shown in~\Fref{fig:intro}(b).
-Though one can synthesize image pairs that are perfectly aligned for training, their distribution inevitably deviates from real-world images due to the domain gap, resulting in artifacts when transferring the trained models to real-world cases.
+Though one can synthesize image pairs that are perfectly aligned for training, their distribution inevitably deviates from real-world images due to the domain gap, resulting in artifacts when \adds{applying the trained models to real testing images}.